MarkLogic Node.js API -- Working with Binary Documents

 Displaying Videos using Range requests

-When it comes to displaying videos using the Node.js Client API we also need to talk about a few other things including partial HTTP GET statements and Content-Range headers.
+When it comes to displaying videos via the Node.js Client API, we need to talk about partial HTTP GET statements and Content-Range headers.

-What is the difference between streaming a binary in chunks (like in the example we saw before for images) or streaming a binary using the Content-Range header?
+What’s the difference between streaming a binary in chunks (like we did for images) and streaming via the Content-Range header?

 Accessing part of a binary

-So how does this work in practice?
-The MarkLogic Node.js Client API allows you to pass in a range to grab parts of a document:
+In practice, the MarkLogic Node.js Client API lets you pass a range to grab parts of a document:

 db.documents.read({